byuitechops/for-the-strength-of-developers/Handbook/7. Employee Exit Process/Departing Employees - ${NAME}.md

 ### Required documents for all ongoing projects assigned on or after March 1, 2019.

 > Note: Some or all may not apply to certain projects.
+Ensure to replace ${newName} with the employee that will be taking over your project.
 <!-- Videotape a demo/explanation of projects that only runs ~1 or 2 times a semester -->

 *Important Note:* Some projects may require you to make a quick demo showing the project.
 Insert link here.